 For far too long, I used the lack of space as an excuse to not be creative.

-I won’t let that be an excuse anymore, but I also like my space tidy and organized.
+While I won’t let that be an excuse anymore, I do like my space tidy and organized.

 Or, as much as it can be with all of the crazy around here = kids, pets, homework, cat fur tumbleweeds.